Dion Lunadon: Career

 Lunadon was a member of the New Zealand rock band The D4, who produced 2 albums and several E.P.s and singles.

 In 2009, Lunadon formed the band True Lovers.

 In 2010, Lunadon joined New York noise rockers A Place To Bury Strangers.
 As well as regular stage performances, he played and wrote songs in this group on the albums Worship and Transfixation, the EP Onwards to the Wall and a number of other recordings.

 In 2017 Lunadon released his debut solo album.
 In March 2020, Lunadon announced his departure from A Place To Bury Strangers.

-On June 10th 2022, Lunadon released his sophomore solo album Beyond Everything via In The Red Records.
+On June 10, 2022, Lunadon released his sophomore solo album Beyond Everything, followed by Systems Edge on November 14, 2023, both on In The Red Records.